mk12/sicp/notes/text.md

 - This is how you implement pairs in the λ-calculus.
 - In real Lisp implementations, pairs are implemented directly, for reasons of efficiency---but they _could_ be implemented this way and you wouldn't be able to tell the difference.

-> [...] the ability to manipulate procedures as objects automatically provides the ability to represent compound data.
-(125)
+> The ability to manipulate procedures as objects automatically provides the ability to represent compound data. [@2.1.3]

 - This style of programming is often called _message passing_.